 - Microsoft Dynamics & Microsoft Teams

-Via third party providers, an interface to (WordPress partly via Gravity Forms) and to WooCommerce possible.
-But the question of the sense of it arises - normally your CRM will be the first contact point.
+Via third-party providers, even an interface to WordPress (partly via Gravity Forms) and to WooCommerce is possible.
+Whereby the question of usefulness arises - usually your CRM will be the first point of contact here.

-Google Calendar: Keep track of your home office
+Google Calendar: keeping track of your home office

-Who works when, where and on what?
-Which meetings and external appointments take place?
-Who is on vacation or sick?
-Which employees are currently in the office, which in the home office?
-Due to "Corona" and similar challenges, you quickly lose track here.
-Then a virtual calendar makes sense.
+Who is working when, where, and on what?
+Which meetings and external appointments are taking place?
+Who is on vacation or out sick?
+Which employees are currently in the office and who is working from home?
+It's easy to lose track here due to corona or any other challenges.
+This is where a virtual calendar comes in handy.

-But even this quickly becomes confusing.
-For example, when there are several teams with different meeting structures.
-This is remedied by different levels in the calendar, which can be shown or hidden as required.
-For example, the RAIDBOXES calendar differentiates between categories:
+But even a virtual calendar can get confusing pretty quickly when, for example, there are several teams with different meeting structures.
+You can solve this with different levels in the calendar that can be displayed or hidden as required.
+The RAIDBOXES calendar, for example, differentiates between the following categories:

 - Internal meetings

 - Occupancy of the physical meeting rooms in our office

 Depending on the role in the company, we can also display only the information that is relevant to the work at hand.
 Looking for an alternative to Google's calendar?
 Dr. Web has created a test of the most important calendar apps.
 It also presents solutions like Wunderlist (soon to be replaced by Microsoft To Do) or Todoist, which link the calendar with to-do lists.

 Of course, it is not only important for remote organizations with a high proportion of home offices to plan their projects well.
 But in distributed teams it becomes even more important because regular coordination on site is missing.
 Otherwise, individual tasks are left undone or even duplicated.
 Every agency needs a method and a suitable tool here.
 Even as a freelancer, it will help you to manage yourself in sprints.